valeriosillari/zitronenstrasse/README.md

 - **NO JS message**: if browser has NO-JS set ...

+#### ISSUES

 - **PERFORMANCE**:

-  async / defer js as external JS has some issues. removed for now.
+  async / defer js as external JS has some issues on INCOGNITO mode.

   Looks like we have an issue with js map on http domain (http://www.zitronenstrasse.com)

   with https looks fine.

   https://security.googleblog.com/2017/04/next-steps-toward-more-connection.html

 #### NICE TO HAVE